 Posted by Willy Franzen on August 13, 2012.
-Positions below updated every five minutes.
+Jobs updated daily.

 Remember when you had to worry about whether a file or program was compatible with your computer’s operating system?
 These days most people do everything in the web browser, and that means that they can access the same functionality across a multitude of devices.
 The problem is that building a website for a 30 inch screen is very different from building for a 15 inch screen, and an 11 inch screen, and a 4 inch screen, and so on.
 Creating excellent user experiences for different platforms is really hard (ODOJ has a responsive design that should look great on any device, but it took a lot of work).
 Usablenet is a company that makes the process a lot easier.
 They’re based in New York, NY, and they offer “the leading technological platform for transforming and optimizing web content.”
 What does that mean?
 They ” ensure that [their] clients’ websites are as highly usable and functional on all mobile devices, apps, kiosks, and other constrained environments as they are when viewed on a desktop.”